hhtokpinar/sqfEntity/README.md

     }

-  ## ATTENTION
+### that's all.. one more step left for create models.dart file.

-   Defining the tables here provides automatic processing for database configuration only.
+   **ATTENTION:** Defining the tables here provides automatic processing for database configuration only.
    Use the following function to create your model and use it in your project

     // create Model String and set the Clipboard (After debugging, press Ctrl+V to paste the model from the Clipboard)